Defacing “The Face”?

 Yes, the long-gone St. Albert Einstein, who in life brought us unimagined scienterrific understanding of the vastness of the physical cosmos and the rubbery-slimy nature of time itself, settles for the far more mundane in death: Dreary, avaricious civil litigation filings over the right of publicity, which the dead may assert in California–yes, California, that state so closely associated with the all-time-genius-of-history-guy, right?
 Of course California.

 One more thing.
 How does Richard know that’s really a “photoshop”?
-All really sharp Jewish guys look like that, I’m telling ya.
+All really sharp Jewish guys look like that under their shirts, I’m telling ya.